ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 On the second day we made a small project where we created a backend application to fetch all information of different digital coins (Cryptocurrencies).
 We learned how to read data from an API using DTO's and store them into a database.
 At the end of the day we had a fully working backend application which fetched all information automatically and exposed it to different endpoints.

 ### Frontend
+Front-end courses included html/css/javascript, buildtools, typescript and Angular.
+##### Build tools:
+In this course, we started off with Node.js and its features like asynchronous and event emitters.
+NPM and other package managers were

+##### Typescript:
+In the typescript course, we build further on Node.js and NPM.
+We did an exercise about School management where we used OO-programming and CRUD in typescript.
+This was pretty challenging but with each other help, we managed to get the final assessment done.

+##### Angular:
+Angular was the last Frontend Course.
+This helped us to quickly create a frontend that is connected to a backend project.
+Here, we went more in-depth on the SPA framework and how different components interact with each other.

 ### Soft Skills
 Besides sharpening our technical skills we worked on our soft skills as well.